• Skip to main content

 Instructions

-• Rinse quinoa under cool water in a fine mesh strainer until water runs clear. (quinoa has a coating on it that can be bitter).
+• Rinse grain under cool water in a fine mesh strainer until water runs clear.
+Don't skip this step for the Quinoa - it can be bitter without rinsing.

 • Heat 2 cups water or broth in microwave for 2 minutes.
-(I just use my measuring cup).
+(I use a microwave safe measuring cup).

 • Pour hot liquid over the grain.